nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [medium.com/@jasonmfehr: Kubernetes Informers: Opening the Mystery Box](https://medium.com/@jasonmfehr/kubernetes-informers-opening-the-mystery-box-4cd690a43a4) In this article, you will learn how the team at Cloudera found a performance issue with Kubernetes informers and how they managed to rectify the issue
 - [maxilect-company.medium.com: Graceful shutdown in a cloud environment (the example of Kubernetes + Spring Boot) 🌟](https://maxilect-company.medium.com/graceful-shutdown-in-a-cloud-environment-the-example-of-kubernetes-spring-boot-f922b41adaa0) In this article, you'll learn why it is crucial to think about graceful shutdown in Kubernetes and how you can approach this task.
 Many people think about starting an application in the cloud but rarely pay attention to how it ends.
 Once, we caught quite a few errors explicitly related to pods stopping.
 For example, we saw that Kubernetes occasionally kills our application before it releases resources, although it seems that this should not happen.
 It was impossible to reproduce the problem immediately, and we wondered what was happening under the hood?
 - [martinheinz.dev: Backup-and-Restore of Containers with Kubernetes Checkpointing API](https://martinheinz.dev/blog/85) Kubernetes v1.25 introduced Container Checkpointing API as an alpha feature.
 This provides a way to backup-and-restore containers running in Pods, without ever stopping them.
 This feature is primarily aimed at forensic analysis, but general backup-and-restore is something any Kubernetes user can take advantage of.
 So, let's take a look at this brand-new feature and see how we can enable it in our clusters and leverage it for backup-and-restore or forensic analysis.
-- [groundcover.com: Failure Is an Option: How to Stay on Top of K8s Container Events](https://www.groundcover.com/blog/k8s-container-events) Gain a deep understanding of how Kubernetes tracks container and Pod status, how it reports error information and how you can collect all of the above in an efficient way
 - [madeeshafernando.medium.com: Capturing Heap Dumps of stateless Kubernetes pods before container termination and export to AWS S3](https://madeeshafernando.medium.com/capturing-heap-dumps-of-stateless-kubernetes-pods-before-container-termination-and-export-to-aws-s3-9602378ee60b)
 - [faun.pub: Troubleshooting Kubernetes nodes storage space shortage on Aliyun (Alibaba Cloud)](https://faun.pub/troubleshooting-kubernetes-nodes-storage-space-shortage-on-aliyun-alibaba-cloud-ac28230fe3d3) In this article, you will follow Stephen's journey to identifying the root cause for cluster nodes running out of space on the Aliyun cloud
 - [thenewstack.io: What David Flanagan Learned Fixing Kubernetes Clusters](https://thenewstack.io/what-david-flanagan-learned-fixing-kubernetes-clusters/) David Flanagan has fixed 50+ Kubernetes clusters as part of his YouTube series, 'Klustered.'
 He shared what he learned at Civo Navigate.